Merkel says didn't discuss any Italy aid request with Monti

 “We spoke about the general situation but not about any specific request,” Merkel said in response to a question about the content of the discussion, and whether she supported a call by the head of Italy’s employers’ lobby last week for Rome to ask for aid.

-“Italy is courageously carrying on with its reform program and has made good progress,” Merkel told a news conference, adding that Rome must decide for itself its political course.
+“Italy is courageously carrying on with its reform programme and has made good progress,” Merkel told a news conference, adding that Rome must decide for itself its political course.